kinddylee/filesystem-component/README.md

     - Largest file in the directory.
     - List all directory files sorted by file size.
     - Last modified file  in the directory.
     - List all directory files sorted by modification date.

-- Make all methods static.